virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 * setting a required node as a parameter in the action object

-Learn more on this [parameter](/reference/actions/#custom-actions) within the linked page.
+Learn more on this <a href="http://docs.cloudscripting.com/reference/actions/#custom-actions" target="_blank">parameter</a> within the linked page.

 !!! note
     > **Node Selectors** have higher priority than nodes specified next to the action but lower than parameters set in the action object.